lmammino/iteration-protocols-workshop/03-iterator-protocol/README.md

 ## Iterators with generators

-Do you remember that we said that a generator object is also an iterator?
+Do you remember that we said that a generator object (an object returned by a generator function) is also an iterator?
 You do, right?! 😇

 Ok... so that means that we could reimplement our countdown example using a generator function!